Mustafa Kemal Atatürk: Social policy reforms and economic progress

 Atatürk was also credited for his transformational change in Turkish agriculture and ecological development.
 The Kemalist government planted four million trees, modernized the Turkish agricultural mechanism, implemented flood controls, opened schools in rural areas with rural institutions such as agricultural banks, and implemented land reform that removed heavy taxes on peasants of the Ottoman era.
 He was described as the "Father of Turkish Agriculture".
 Atatürk also massively boomed the Turkish economy with heavy industrial production increased by 150% and GDP per capita rose from 800 USD to around 2000 USD by late 1930s, on par with Japan.

 Atatürk's regime also passed the 1936 Labor Law, which gave substantial wage increases and improved the working conditions of workers in Turkish enterprises.

 Foreign policies

-Atatürk with King Amānullāh Khān of Afghanistan in Ankara, 1928.
-King Amānullāh attempted to emulate many of Atatürk's reforms in Afghanistan, but was overthrown.
+Atatürk with King Amanullah Khan of Afghanistan in Ankara, 1928.
+King Amanullah attempted to emulate many of Atatürk's reforms in Afghanistan, but was overthrown.

 Atatürk's foreign policy followed his motto "Peace at home, peace in the world", a perception of peace linked to his project of civilization and modernization.
 The outcomes of Atatürk's policies depended on the power of the parliamentary sovereignty established by the Republic.
 The Turkish War of Independence was the last time Atatürk used his military might in dealing with other countries.
 Foreign issues were resolved by peaceful methods during his presidency.